dart-lang/language/working/2365 - primary constructors/feature-specification.md

 ### Static processing

-A class declaration (of any kind including `inline`) with a primary constructor is desugared to a class declaration without a primary constructor.
-This determines the static analysis and dynamic semantics of the primary constructor.
+A class declaration with a primary constructor *(including `inline`, but not `<mixinApplicationClass>`, because the grammar rules do not include those)* is desugared to a class declaration without a primary constructor.
+An enum declaration with a primary constructor is desugared using the same steps.
+This determines the static analysis and dynamic semantics of a primary constructor.

 *In other words, there is no other semantics than the desugaring.
 When desugared, the resulting class declaration is treated exactly the same as it would have been if the developer had written the result of the desugaring step in the first place.*

+A compile-time error occurs if a formal parameter that contains a term of the form `this.v`, or `super.v` where `v` is an identifier has the modifier `covariant`. *For example, `required covariant int this.v` is an error.*

+Conversely, it is not an error for the modifier `covariant` to occur on other formal parameters of a primary constructor. *This extends the existing whitelist of places where `covariant` can occur.*

-The desugaring consists of the following steps, where _D_ is the class declaration in the program that includes a primary constructor, and _D2_ is the result of the desugaring.
+The desugaring consists of the following steps, where _D_ is the class or enum declaration in the program that includes a primary constructor, and _D2_ is the result of desugaring.
 The desugaring step will delete elements that amount to the primary constructor, and it will add a new constructor _k_.